What's Included

 9 Hooks

 Deterministic enforcement that always runs.
-Block secrets, lint on save, verify no credentials, branch protection, port conflicts, Rybbit pre-deploy gate, E2E test gate, env sync warnings, and RuleCatch monitoring.
+Block secrets, lint on save, verify no credentials, branch protection, port conflicts, Rybbit pre-deploy gate, E2E test gate, env sync warnings, and RuleCatch monitoring (optional — skips silently if not installed).

 Skills